gulfiliz/gulfiliz.github.io/_posts/2025-03-17-america-and-its-geniuses.md

 These are legitimate tests.
 They are not sufficient tests.

-The work that is genuinely new — that requires its audience to develop new capacities, new frameworks, new ways of reading — will fail these tests in the short run.
+The work that is genuinely new, that requires its audience to develop new capacities, new frameworks, new ways of reading, will fail these tests in the short run.